kubernetes/website/content/en/docs/tasks/run-application/horizontal-pod-autoscale.md

 ### Stabilization window

-The stabilization window is used to restrict the [flapping](#flapping) of replicas count when the metrics used for scaling keep fluctuating.
+The stabilization window is used to restrict the [flapping](#flapping) of replica count when the metrics used for scaling keep fluctuating.
 The autoscaling algorithm uses this window to infer a previous desired state and avoid unwanted changes to workload scale.